Traces

 Graph view

-An interactive network graph built with vis-network showing the relationships between interactions.
+An interactive network graph built with foblex showing the relationships between interactions as a directed tree.
+The graph supports fullscreen mode, zoom controls, and pan navigation.

 Node types